cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 same transaction back to that peer.

-To determine whether a transaction is received for the first time, the algorithm maintains a map `seen` containing every transaction ever received.
+To determine whether a transaction is received for the first time, the algorithm maintains a set `seen` containing every transaction ever received.
 This map prevents transactions from being indefinitely forwarded to the peers and provides a simple mechanism to cease the propagation of transactions when they are received by every node in the network.

-The algorithm also uses the `seen` map to mark transactions that have been committed to the blockchain, and therefore do not need to be further propagated.
+The algorithm also uses the `seen` set to mark transactions that have been committed to the blockchain, and therefore do not need to be further propagated.